 The debt ratio of the non-listed real estate portfolio shall not exceed 35 per cent.
 No single investment shall have a debt ratio of more than 70 per cent.

-g) The average economic vacancy rate for property within the non-listed part of the real estate portfolio shall not exceed 15 per cent.
+g.
+The average economic vacancy rate shall not exceed 15 per cent.
 Properties under development shall be excluded from this calculation.

-h) Investment in interest bearing instruments shall not exceed 25 per cent of the non-listed real estate portfolio.
+h.
+Investment in interest bearing instruments shall not exceed 25 per cent.

-i) Net investment in one calendar year (vintage year) shall not exceed 1 per cent of the net asset value of the investment portfolio
+i.
+Net investment in one calendar year shall not exceed 0.2 per cent of the net asset value of the investment portfolio

 Investment with a single external manager shall not exceed 0.5 per cent of the net asset value of the investment portfolio.

-Agreements with each external manager, shall contain provisions to ensure that the total annual fee paid per year per external mandate does not exceed a maximum amount, which shall not be above USD 30 million.
+3.3.5 Agreements with external managers shall contain provisions to ensure that the total annual fee paid per year per external mandate does not exceed a maximum amount, which shall not be above USD 30 million.
 Performance fees accrued above the maximum amount may be paid the following years, subject to the maximum annual pay out limit and excess return over the relevant time period.

-Non-listed real estate investments above 1,5 billion USD must be approved by the Executive Board.
+Investments and divestments above USD 750 million shall be approved by the Executive Board.

-Investments in non-listed real estate that exceed the value as set out in the Executive Board’s mandate to Real Estate Investment Board (REIB), investments in public to private transactions and investments that are of significantly different nature from regular non-listed real estate transactions shall be presented to REIB for review and approval.
+Investments that exceed the value as set out in the Executive Board’s mandate to the Real Estate Investment Board (REIB), investments in public to private transactions and investments that are of significantly different nature from regular non-listed real estate transactions shall be presented to REIB for review and approval.